 Most organisations say they listen to their employees.
 They run annual engagement surveys, set up feedback channels, and talk about "open door policies" in all-hands meetings.
 And yet, study after study shows the same thing: employees feel unheard.
 Gallup estimates that disengaged workers cost the global economy $8.8 trillion a year.
 Not because companies aren't asking, but because they aren't doing anything with the answers.

-What is an Employee Voice Programme?
+What's an Employee Voice Programme?

 Key elements of an employee voice programme:

 - Open channels.
-Employees can speak up without fear of retaliation
+Employees can speak up without fear of retaliation.

 - Transparent decision-making.
-People know why suggestions were approved or rejected
+People know why suggestions were approved or rejected.

 - Visible action.
-Implemented ideas lead to real change
+Implemented ideas lead to real change and get credited back to the submitter.

 - Feedback loops.
-Employees learn the outcome and impact of their input
+Employees learn the outcome and impact of their input.

 Why Employee Voice Matters